rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3.md

 ## Index.html

-At Register folder, create the file index.html
+In Register folder, create a file named `index.html`.

 Copy and paste a smart contract from the following gist, or inline below: